rafegoldberg/classy/readme.md

 ## React Hook

-For convenience, we also exports a `useClassy` hook for your React components!
-This is really just a simple wrapper around Classy's constructor method, and takes the same hash of scoped classes and a BEM root class.
-Use the returned instance directly in your components' `className` props, like so:
+If you're working in React, you can import the `useClassy` hook!
+This is a simple convenience wrapper around the classy constructor, and you can the returned instance in your `className` props.

 ```jsx
 import { useClassy } from "classy";